course-details-portlet

 • can analyze and plan teaching with the aim of addressing different pupils' need for adaptation

-• has knowledge about the relationship between adapted training and special education and cooperation with other relevant professionals
+• has knowledge about the relationship between adapted training and individualized education and cooperation with other relevant professionals

 Learning methods and activities

 The course aims to develop an exemplary form of teaching.
 This implies an active and experience-oriented teaching method with emphasis on reflection over student practice individually and in groups.
 The study methods include, for example, short introductory lectures, various practical and theoretical assignments in groups, and the presentation and discussion of student work.
 The study methods are demanding and process-oriented, and assume that the students are present and that they will contribute to the learning of others.
-All teaching is compulsory.
+Students are expected to prepare and read curriculum texts in advance of the lectures.

 Compulsory assignments